kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 |> NBomberClusterRunner.run
 ```

-Here is an example of the Agent config that we load.
+Here is an example of Agent config that we load.
 We see that `ClusterSettings` contains `Agent` settings with connection params to the MQTT broker.
-For dev purposes, we are going to use localhost and default MQTT port `1883`.
+For dev purposes, we are going to use the localhost and default MQTT port `1883`.
 All cluster participants should have the same `ClusterId`.
 This way, they will see each other.
 Another quite important option is `AgentGroup`, which should be treated like tagging.
-Also, you can see that we didn't specify any `TargetScenarios` to run, it's because the Agent will receive from the Coordinator the list of Scenarios to be run plus `ScenarioSettings`.
+Also, you can see that we didn't specify any `TargetScenarios` to run.
+It's because Agent will receive the list of Scenarios from Coordinator to be run plus `ScenarioSettings`.

 ```json title="agent-config.json"
 {